 - Local Eviction Data

-Eviction data is notoriously difficult to get access to.
-The Open Eviction Data and Tool Resource aims to serve as a repository of eviction data and tools available that are available to the public.
+The Open Eviction Data and Tool Resource is a repository of eviction data and tools available that are available to the public.
 This is an ongoing effort and will be updated automatically with new submissions.
 If you have any suggestions of data sources or examples to include, please submit them here or use the form below.

 How do I use the Open Eviction Data and Tool Finder?